How to Choose Fruit Trees to Plant: Climate, Varieties & More

 What trees grow well in pots?

-Popular tree choices for containers include: fig trees, bay laurel, boxwood, and citrus trees including lemon, lime, kumquats, and even small oranges.
+Popular tree choices for containers include: fig trees, bay laurel, olive trees, pineapple guava (feijoa), and citrus trees including lemon, lime, kumquats, and even small oranges.
 Opt for petite species, or semi-dwarf or dwarf tree varieties.
 In general, trees that are naturally on the smaller side will be more content when contained.
+Blueberries are also ideal for containers.

 If you have the choice, most trees are going to be happiest and healthiest when they’re planted in the ground.
-That is their jam.
+That’s their jam.
 But with the right tree selection, a nice large container, and good routine care, potted trees can thrive as well!
-I will dive into tips and tricks for growing trees in containers in a forthcoming post – one that will be focused on physically planting and caring for trees.
+I will dive more into tips and tricks for growing trees in containers in a future post.

 In addition to the general climate that a tree will enjoy, you have to ask yourself: Will you enjoy this tree?
 Meaning, will it live up to your expectations, and suit your space well?